 Scope and Scale of U.S. Protests in 2024

-• Millions of Americans have joined BLM marches and rallies • Protests occur in all 50 states, from big cities to small towns • Social media helps protesters organize quickly • Many protests are peaceful, though some have faced police crackdowns
+• Over a million Americans have joined BLM marches and rallies • There are protests in All 50 states, from big cities to small towns • With social media, protesters can organize like mad • Many demonstrations are peaceful, though a few have been met with police crackdowns

 Surveillance Technology Deployment